onosokwe/twitter-clone-front-end-with-react/README.md

 # twitter-clone-with-react
 I built a Social Media Web Application that mimicks the features of Twitter {signup, login, forgot password, tweet, like tweet, follow, unfollow, etc}

+# Deployment URL
+The project is deployed on vercel at https://twitter-uiclone-react.vercel.app/signup

 ## Project setup
 ```
 npm install